A Practical Georgia Itinerary for 7–10 Days (the country!)

 • Parking lots, on the other hand, are almost always paid.
 The price can differ depending on how the guy likes your face.

 • Restaurants in Georgia are generally crap.
 Tbilisi and Stepantsminda are the two cities where you’re certain to eat well.
-Otherwise, it’s hit and miss.
+Otherwise, it’s hit-and-miss.
 I give recommendations at the start of each day in the itinerary below.

 • The locals drive like madmen, so expect driving times to be longer than Google Maps wants you to believe.
 And just... be careful!
 Also, a high-clearance 4x4 (like our amazing Suzuki Vitara) will make your life easier.